Shaktipeeth Expressway

-The Shaktipeeth Expressway, is a planned and approved 802 km long, six-lane access-controlled expressway, which will connect the third-largest city of Maharashtra state, Nagpur, with the state of Goa.
-Passing through 12 districts of Maharashtra and one district of Goa, it will reduce both travel time and distance by 18–20 hours to only 7–8 hours, and from 1,110 to 802 km.
+The Shaktipeeth Expressway, is a planned and approved 856 km long, six-lane access-controlled expressway, which will connect the city Nagpur in Maharashtra state, with the state of Goa.
+Passing through 13 districts of Maharashtra and one district of Goa, it will reduce both travel time and distance by 18–20 hours to only 7–8 hours, and from 1,110 to 852 km.

 Etymology

 It is named the Shaktipeeth Expressway, as it will pass through three Shakta pithas.
 They are Mahalakshmi, Tuljabhavani, and Patradevi, along with two of the 12 Jyotirlingas at Aundha Nagnath and Parli Vaijnath, ambajogai ki yogeshwari devi as well as temples dedicated to Renuka in Mahur, Tuljabhavani in Tuljapur, along with the revered Vithoba Temple of Pandharpur and Dattatreya Sampradaya shrines at Audumbar and Narsobawadi.

 History

 Conception

 To improve Maharashtra's connectivity, tourism, development and economic growth, the Government of Maharashtra planned to build a new expressway from Nagpur to Goa.
 The expressway is expected to cut travel time from 18 to 20 hours to 7–8 hours.
 The expressway will pass through the regions of Vidarbha, Marathwada and Western Maharashtra.
 Once completed, these regions will see exponential growth with the growth of industries and socio-economic development by promoting employment among people living in the regions, which the regions currently lack altogether.
-The plan was launched by the former Chief Minister of Maharashtra, and currently the Deputy Chief Minister of Maharashtra, Devendra Fadnavis, to the Cabinet of Maharashtra, in September 2022, and stated that it would be built at a cost of ₹ 75,000 crore.
+The plan was launched by the current Chief Minister of Maharashtra, and the then Deputy Chief Minister of Maharashtra, Devendra Fadnavis, to the Cabinet of Maharashtra, in September 2022, and stated that it would be built at a cost of ₹ 75,000 crore.
 In March 2023, the project was approved by the Government of Maharashtra, and, though did not give any specific deadline for the completion of the expressway, but announced that it would be built at a cost of ₹ 83,600 crore, and will be opened to the traffic by 2028/29.